HIAS Staff list and biographies

 Beverley has worked in a variety of senior leadership roles including headship in a wide range of secondary schools.
 She has worked as a Local Leader of Education (LLE) developing coaching with school leaders and has delivered modules on the National College qualification for NPQML with experienced and aspiring middle leaders.
 She has delivered whole school INSET on all aspects of school improvement and has mentored NPQH candidates.

-Beverley is a lead inspector for Ofsted and uses this expertise to work alongside school leaders and ensure currency.
+Beverley has previously been a lead inspector for Ofsted and uses this expertise to work alongside school leaders and ensure currency.
 She is highly experienced at curriculum review, staffing structures, personnel and site issues, safeguarding, behaviour management and recruitment and staff training.
 She has also been a head of sixth form and was proactive in establishing a soft federation with linked primary schools and has a broad perspective of transition issues.

 ------